 Objective setting is carried out after internal auditors complete the preliminary risk assessment..
 IIA Standard 2210 – “Engagement Objectives” states that internal auditors must establish objectives as a part of planning for each engagement.
 Usually, the auditors ensure that the engagement objectives align with management goals and expectations for the process being audited.
 To access this information the auditors will use the data collected during preliminary survey and will complement this, if case, with interviews with senior management and stakeholders.
 Following this, preliminary objectives will be defined.

 The objective setting will contribute to the chapter 5 of the EPM.
-The information obtained will be further used for the rest of the elements of the engagement planning, as the objective setting is the base for defining audit scope, resource allocation and audit programme.
+The information obtained will be further used for the rest of the elements of the engagement planning, as the objective setting is the base for defining audit scope, resource allocation and audit program.

 2.2.3.
 Defining audit scope